BLOG

 Cons

 One alternative to forming a crypto LLC is forming a typical C-corporation for your crypto business.
-Another option is to form an S-corporation for your crypto business.
+Another option is to form an S-corporation.

 While LLCs are taxed as pass-through entities, C-corps are taxed at the entity level.
-In a C-corp, the C-corp is taxed separately and the individual owners only need to report taxes if they receive dividends from the corporation.
+In a C-corp, the corporation pays tax on its profits, and the individual owners only pay tax on dividends they receive from the corporation.
+This creates a "double taxation" effect that often makes C-corps less attractive for small crypto businesses.

 Are there other ways to reduce my crypto tax liability?

 Whether or not you decide to form a crypto entity, remember that there are additional methods to reduce your crypto tax liability.
-For example, thousands of investors use tax-loss harvesting and cryptocurrency donation deductions to reduce their tax bills.
+For example, more than 700,000 investors use crypto tax software like CoinLedger and strategies like tax-loss harvesting and cryptocurrency donation deductions to reduce their tax bills.

 Frequently asked questions